kj3moraes/MyQiskitProgramming/README.md

 # MyQiskitProgramming

-THis repository contains all my experimentation with the Qiskit API and all the Python scripts written to test out circuits on a quantum computer.
+This repository contains all my experimentation with the Qiskit API and all the Python scripts on Jupyter Notebook(s) written to test out circuits on a quantum computer.
 This repository will cover
 * Hello World
 * Experiments with Gates
 * Quantum Pong